ai-rio/QuoteKit/docs/account-stripe-integration/real-integration/PHASE-1-IMPLEMENTATION.md

 - [ ] **Verification**: All invoice IDs start with 'in_'

 ### **Phase 1 Completion Criteria**
+- ✅ Step 1.1 completed and ready for testing
 - [ ] All test scenarios pass
 - [ ] No more local subscription fallbacks
 - [ ] All paid users have real Stripe customers and subscriptions